andrezrv/environmental-plugin-manager/README.md

 # Environmental Plugin Manager

+**VERY IMPORTANT:** This plugin is deprecated and will not be mantained anymore.
+Please consider using [Stage WP Plugin Manager](http://github.com/andrezrv/stage-wp-plugin-manager/) instead.

 This WordPress plugin gives you the option to define which plugins must be active for a particular environment only.
 You can activate and deactivate plugins separatedly for development, staging and production environments.

 ## Description